 Posted on September 21, 2018 in General

-Florida gun law is a heated, politically charged topic in 2018.
+Florida gun law is a heated, politically charged topic.
 With the mass shooting count almost higher than the number of days so far this year, gun legislation has been a prominent point of discussion amongst politicians and citizens alike.
 Florida has been at the center of many of these conversations, being the location of the deadliest mass shooting (17 deaths in the Parkland school shooting) so far this year as well as for its comparatively lax gun laws.

 Who Can Purchase and Carry a Gun in Florida?